rhcad/vgplay-ios/README.md

 ## How to Compile

-- Cd the folder of this project and type `./build.sh` or `./build.sh -arch arm64` to checkout and build libraries needed.
+### Compile with CocoaPods

-- Open `TestVG.xcworkspace` in Xcode, then run the `TestView` demo app.
+Type `pod install` or `pod update --no-repo-update`, then open `TestView.xcworkspace` in Xcode and run the `TestView` demo app.

+The `TestView` demo app has two targets:

 - `TestView` target using `libTouchVG.a` does not support SVG display.
 - `TestView-SVG` target using `libTouchVG-SVG.a` and `SVGKit` can display SVG shapes.

 - To run on device, you may need to change the Bundle Identifier of the demo application, such as "com.yourcompany.TestView", and choose your own development certificate (Code Signing).

+### Compile without CocoaPods

+Alternatively, you can build as one of the following methods:

+- Cd the folder of this project and type `./build.sh` or `./build.sh -arch arm64` to checkout and build libraries needed.

+- Open `TestView.xcworkspace` in Xcode, then run the `TestView` demo app (Need to build each library while not type `./build.sh`).

 ## Add more shapes and commands

 - Do not want to write C++ code?
 Please reference to [test/src/vgtest/testview/shape](test/src/vgtest/testview/shape) package to write your own shape and command classes.